Diva-Data/Aricle_Text_Extraction/README.md

 ### 13. Average Word Length
 Average Word Length is calculated by the formula:<p>
 Sum of the total number of characters in each word/Total number of words

+## Sentiment Analysis Machine Learning Model
+The above parameters are used for modelling, but ML is not included in the current CodeBook.